 As the palace is where the Belgian King does most of his work, this is where Royal visitors will go, and often celebrations are held outside.
 Since 1965, the palace has been opened to the public every summer after the 21st July holiday until September.
 If you are in Brussels around this time, it is a rare and exciting opportunity to take a look at some of the rooms inside the palace.

-Join a tour to see the Royal Palace of Brussels
+Visit the Royal Palace of Brussels with a tour

 St Michael and St Gudula Cathedral